magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

 2.2.
 Rating Filter
 ^^^^^^^^^^^^^^^^^^^^^^^

 This feature allows the shoppers can filter the items by the rating follows 5 levels from 1 star to 5 stars.
-For example: when you choose the option **4 stars & up**, the received result will display the items which have the 4-star and 5-star rating.
+For example: when you choose the option **4 stars and up**, the received result will display the items which have the 4-star and 5-star rating.

 Backend
 ''''''''''''''''